suadev/aspnet-core-web-api-using-odata/README.md

 You can check following sample OData requests and results.

-if you like Postman, just import AspNetCore_OData.postman_collection.json file and you will see more sample query in Get folders.
+if you like Postman, just import <a href="https://github.com/suadev/aspnet-core-web-api-using-odata/blob/master/AspNetCore_OData.postman_collection.json"> AspNetCore_OData.postman_collection.json</a> file and you will see more sample query in Get folders.

 <img src="https://raw.githubusercontent.com/suadev/aspnet-core-web-api-using-odata/master/postman.JPG" />